tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 2. **Creating a custom Provider component**
    Good practice to create a new component that makes using Context cleaner.
-   We call these "custom Provider components"
+   We call these components "custom Provider components"
    Advantages:
    - they contain state and code to update the state
-   - if a code for a context needs to be updated, we can do this by updating only the custom Provider and the components that use the context, there's no need to update intermediate components
+   - if the code for a context needs to be updated, we can do this by updating only the custom Provider and the components that use the context, there's no need to update intermediate components

 ```javascript